osmlab/labuildings/IMPORTING.md

  * Review both data layer for conflicts.
  * Examine tags in both data sets to see if there are any conflicts.
  * If there are any problems you don't know how to deal with, do not proceed.
 Instead flag the `.osm` file for a more advanced user to look at.
 (Use github [issues](http://github.com/osmlab/labuildings/issues) to flag concerns, and/or create [OSM notes](http://wiki.openstreetmap.org/wiki/Notes)).
 Then unlock your task on the tasking manager and pick a new area to work on.
+ * Preserve the work of previous mappers wherever possible.
+If existing buildings in OSM are of higher quality:
+  * Copy the tags from the import layer version.
+  * Delete the building from the import layer.
+  * Switch to the OSM layer.
+  * Select the building, paste the tags.
 * Manually merge the layers together: preserve the work of previous mappers wherever possible.
-Copy address information and building height to existing building shapes if they are of higher quality.
 * If the imported data are of higher quality, select both building and use the **Replace geometry** tool.

  ![replace](https://cloud.githubusercontent.com/assets/353700/12942518/ddba87a4-d001-11e5-9441-2561f67b45bc.gif)